akinizer/MCMT/README.md

     *   Custom transformations for units like MatsuriYurio (Flight mode).
 *   **UI Enhancements:**
     *   Custom command panel pages for units like Conan and Landlord for easier access to their numerous abilities and build options.
+*   All units got additional Line Upgrades and Unit Types for logical tech benefits
+*   All units got defensive, offensive, ability reworks
+*   Garrison units now also serve as transportation type

 ## Installation